 Do you need to move furniture, workstations and servers to a new office elsewhere in the country?

 Do you need to hire an affordable long distance movers to help an employee relocate to a new city?

-Hiring a cross-country moving company makes the relocation process so easy and stress free that many of the benefits of using long distance movers don’t become fully evident until after you’ve completed the move.
+Hiring a long distance moving company makes the relocation process so easy and stress free that many of the benefits of using long distance movers don’t become fully evident until after you’ve completed the move.

-We can sum things up, though, with two benefits: Hiring an interstate moving company saves you money and eliminates a major stressor.
+We can sum things up, though, with two benefits: Hiring a cross country moving company saves you money and eliminates a major stressor.

 Not so fast.
-Facilitating your own cross-country move might seem inexpensive on the surface.
+Facilitating a cross-country move might seem inexpensive on the surface.
 When you consider all of the costs involved, though, you’ll discover that handling your own move is actually a costly proposition.

 If you move your own items, you’ll have to cover all of these costs:

-- Hiring help: You didn’t actually think that you were going to move that upright piano to the moving truck on your own, did
+- Hiring help: You didn’t actually think that you were going to move that upright piano to the moving truck by yourself, did

 you?
 That’s right — you’re still going to need moving help.
-Even if you hire your friends and pay them with pizza, it’s going to cost something.
+Even if you hire some friends and pay them with pizza, it’s going to cost something.